-A comparative study of the morphology, behaviour, physiology, ecology and taxonomy of invertebrate animals.
-Students will learn in both lecture and lab the remarkable diversity of both form and function in these animals, while also learning to ask critical questions about the organisms and designing experiments that will lead to further insight into invertebrate zoology.
+A comparative study of the diversity of invertebrate animals and their adaptations, including their morphology, behaviour, physiology, ecology and evolution.
+Students will learn in both lecture and lab the remarkable diversity of both form and function in these animals.
+At the same time, students will be taught how to refine their powers of observation, improve their ability to ask and answer critical questions about organisms, and design experiments that will lead to further insight into invertebrate zoology.
 Prerequisite: BIOL 201.
 Three credits and lab.